Encoding

 The encode and flush algorithm, given a TextEncoderStream object encoder, runs these steps:

-1. If encoder’s pending high surrogate is non-null, then:
+1. If encoder’s leading surrogate is non-null, then:

 1. Let chunk be a Uint8Array object wrapping an ArrayBuffer containing 0xEF 0xBF 0xBD.